Veterinarian with dog

 Does Meloxicam for Dogs Expire?

-Like all medications, Meloxicam has its expiry date on the package.
-Do not use it after the expiration date.
+Like all medications, it has its expiry date on the package.
+Please do not use it after the expiration date.

 Does Meloxicam for Dogs Need to Be Refrigerated?